“It’s not what you look at that matters, it’s what you see.” – Henry David Thoreau

 Move from shame, isolation, and separation into relationship, community, and connection – The isolation of addiction can be so painful!
 As we heal, we reconnect with ourselves, life, and others.
 It’s a radical surprise how our vulnerability can be a place of connection with others rather than a place of separation.

-- self compassion and mindfulness
+- Self compassion

 Where to start